WHO CAN COMPETE

 For promotional purposes all competitors are required to submit a photograph of at least 1 megabyte and up to 300 words of biographical information, and to consent to be interviewed.
 Photographic images as well as audio and video will be recorded throughout the competition for archival and publicity purposes.
 Rights to any competition performance whether broadcast, televised, or recorded belong to the competition and no fee is payable for any transmissions, recordings or broadcasts of them.

 6. THE FINAL

-The Final will be held on Friday 7 May 2021 at 7.30 pm.
+The Final will be held on Saturday 27 May 2023 at the Dunedin Town Hall.
 Finalists should be available for rehearsals on the two preceding nights and will be informed of arrangements closer to the time.
 The order of performance in the final stage will be at the discretion of the Concerto Competition Committee and conductor.
-At the conclusion of the concert, the following prizes will be awarded will be made.
-1st Prize $5000; 2nd Prize $3000 ; 3rd Prize $1500.
-Other awards may be made to selected other competitors and will be announced.
+At the conclusion of the concert, the following prizes will be awarded.
+1st Prize $5000; 2nd Prize $3000; 3rd Prize $1500.
+Other awards may be made to selected competitors and will be announced.

 The selection and number of adjudicators for all stages of the competition shall be entirely at the discretion of the Dunedin Concerto Competition Committee.
 Competitors shall not communicate with the adjudicators.
 The decision of the adjudicators shall be final and subject to no appeal.

 8. TERMS AND CONDITIONS

 The Dunedin Concerto Competition will not accept any responsibility for any accident, loss or injury, which may occur to any competitor or to his/her property whether arising out of negligence or otherwise at any time in relation to the competition.
 Nor shall anything contained or implied in these rules be deemed to create a relationship of employer and employee between the Dunedin Concerto Competition and the competitor, and it is a condition of entry that all competitors release the Dunedin Concerto Competition from any and all liability.